lephucchi/lephucchi/README.md

 ## 🚀 About Me

 I'm passionate **Data Engineer** and **Back-end Developer** based in **Ho Chi Minh City, Viet Nam** 🇻🇳.
-I have a strong foundation in software engineering and data systems, with expertise in designing databases, building scalable ETL/ELT pipelines, and developing maintainable backend systems that are modular, testable, and built with scalability in mind.
-My focus is on optimizing data workflows and backend architectures for performance and scalability.
-I'm also deeply interested in applying Machine Learning and Deep Learning techniques to solve real-world problems, particularly in financial forecasting and big data processing.
-My ultimate goal is to bridge software engineering with data science to create impactful, intelligent systems.
+I have a strong foundation in programming and data systems.
+I'm also interested in applying Machine Learning and Deep Learning techniques to solve real-world problems, particularly in financial forecasting and big data processing.
 ---

 ## 🛠️ Tech Stack